Losing your license, spending time in jail and paying hefty fines are just a few punishments you face when charged with

 Please see the Pennsylvania DUI Sentencing Guideline PDF for information on and other types of DUI Sentencing.

 Even though Pennsylvania has some tough guidelines for sentencing a DUI conviction, no case is ever hopeless.
-Several diversion programs exist for first time DUI offenders, which could make it possible to have your record wiped clean and avoid a lengthy license suspension.
+Several diversion programs exist for a first time DUI offenders, which could make it possible to have your record wiped clean and avoid a lengthy license suspension.

 There are also court ordered programs available to people who have multiple DUIs and it is possible to have your sentencing and fines greatly reduced if your lawyer makes a plea for one of these programs.

 Each circumstance is unique and that is why an experienced DUI attorney can be of great value throughout the process.

-At SMA Law Group we understand the challenges you face, but we also will fight aggressively for your freedom.
+At SMT Legal we understand the challenges you face, but we also will fight aggressively for your freedom.
 We will closely investigate all evidence, police reports and talk to any witnesses that may be helpful in fighting for your liberties.

 If the police did not follow proper procedures or have a valid reason to pull you over in the first place, it is possible to have your entire case dismissed and off your record.

 In addition to having a case dismissed, there are many different ways to plea a case and our criminal attorneys will take into account every possible factor in order to have your sentencing reduced and your license reinstated as soon as possible.

 Learn more about winning a DUI case in PA.